-1. How does site value affect land tax?
+How does site value affect land tax?

 Land tax is calculated using the total site value of all your taxable land, with tax rates progressively increasing as land values rise.
 Generally, as land values in Victoria increase, the amount of land tax you pay increases.

 Other changes may also have brought you over the land tax threshold.
-For example, you may have bought land during the year that is not exempt or land previously exempt may no longer be exempt.
+For example, you may have bought land during the year that is not exempt or previously exempt land may no longer be exempt.

 Yes, you do have to pay land tax while waiting for a decision on your valuation objection.
 Under the Taxation Administration Act 1997 we have the power to recover tax even though an objection, review or appeal is pending.

-4. Can I object to the site value of land included in a reassessment?
+Can I object to the site value of land included in a reassessment?

 Yes, in certain circumstances you can object to the site value of land included in a reassessment.
 There are some instances where we will reassess a customer’s liability and amend the initial notice of assessment to add land to their landholdings or increase the value of land in the initial assessment.
 If you have been reassessed for additional land or an increase in a land’s valuation, the objection period in relation to the additional land or increase in land value is:

 - 60 days if the site value is based on a Commissioner’s valuation.

-Julie is issued with a 2019 land tax assessment on 1 March 2019 in respect of her property Greenacre.
+Julie is issued with a 2022 land tax assessment on 1 March 2022 in respect of her property Greenacre.